Nector + LogicERP POS Integration

 Step 12: Refresh Webhooks

-A confirmation modal appears, and the merchant clicks Confirm to proceed.
+Finally, the merchant goes to the Refresh Webhooks section, clicks Refresh Webhooks, and confirms to proceed.
 This step helps ensure that the integration events and connected flows are refreshed after configuration.

 Use Cases for Shopify, DTC, and Retail Brands